Computroniks/template/README.md

 # template
-The template on which all repos belonging to Sidings Media
+The template on which all repos belonging to Sidings Media should follow